shengbinmeng/ffmpeg-h264-dec/README.md

 ## Future work

-1. Compare performance with [Broadway's](https://github.com/mbebenita/Broadway) that is based on Android's sofeware H.264 decoder.
+1. Compare performance with [Broadway's](https://github.com/mbebenita/Broadway) that is based on Android's software H.264 decoder.
 No big difference maybe, but the latter only supports baseline profile.

 2. Optimize JavaScript code generation, e.g., investigate Emscripten flags, use SIMD.